Exams using KnowledgeCheckR

 - Define a set of questions that should appear in the exam.

 In the first step, select the categories from which questions are to be asked in the exam.
 If there is a tick in front of the category name, all questions of this category will be included in the question pool of the exam.
 If necessary, individual questions of a category can also be included or excluded.
+Within a category, the selected questions can also be randomised.

 Define advanced settings: